jw7383/jw7383/README.md

 ⚡ Fun fact: I have played the cello :violin: for over 15 years
 <br>
 📫 How to reach me: I am actively looking for a data science internship in the summer of 2022.
-Contact me via email at jw7383@nyu.edu or phone at (551)257-5008
+Contact me via email at jw7383@nyu.edu
 <br>
 😄 Pronouns: He/him
 <!--